1. Wright Brothers Memorial

 Kill Devil Hills Map It

 The Avalon Fishing Pier in Kill Devil Hills is a local landmark that pre-dates many icons along the Outer Banks, and still maintains its popularity as one of the best fishing piers along the East Coast.
-The modest 700' foot long pier was first constructed in 1958, (with plenty of hurricane-based repairs and renovations along the way), and today greets visitors with an exceptional bait and tackle shop, a snack bar, and all the little amenities a devoted angler requires for a great day of fishing.
+This 700' foot long pier was first constructed in 1958, (with plenty of hurricane-based repairs and renovations along the way), and today greets visitors with an exceptional bait and tackle shop, a snack bar, and all the little amenities a devoted angler requires for a great day of fishing.
 When the fishing is good at the pier, anglers can expect to reel in a veritable bounty of great catches, including pompano, mackerel, mullet, sea trout, croaker, flounder, bluefish, and even cobia.
 The day's catches are always well documented at the pier, with local fishing experts manning the tackle shop, and locals attest that the fall and spring months are the best time to hit it big, as the seasonal drum runs produce dozens of 20 lb., 30 lb., and even 40 lb. catches on a near-daily basis.
 Folks who are simply on the hunt for a great view can also take a lazy evening stroll along the pier as well, to see what's biting, and enjoy incredible oceanfront views that span miles of Kill Devil Hills' and Kitty Hawk's shorelines.

 5. Outer Banks Arboretum and Teaching Garden